chetanmreddy/Image-Retrieval-Representation-learning/README.md

 ![Image retrieval](/assests/img_retrieval.png)

-Here I will demonstarte two differen ways of trainnig an unsupervised In this project, I will demonstrate the image retrieval problem from an unsupervised perspective.
+In this project, I will demonstrate the image retrieval problem from an unsupervised perspective.
 The foundation of the work lies in the latent space representation of the images learned through a self-supervised learning task.
 The goal here is to capture the latent space embeddings of images and then try to determine the distance among them in the latent space.
-Then we identify the issues in learning in a purely unsupervised scenario (link) and show the enhancement in the information content of the learned representations with a hint of supervision.
-We train a regularised autoencoder with the supervised information.
+Then I identify the issues in learning in a purely unsupervised scenario and show the enhancement in the information content of the learned representations with a supervision head.
+I train a regularised autoencoder with the supervised information.
 We validate the performance in a retrieval framework for the test set.

 Training data used: [CIFAR 10](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz)